Our Departments

 - Introduction to Computer Science in Java

 This course introduces students to programming and problem solving within a visual context using the Java programming language.
 Students will learn fundamental topics in computer science including algorithms, data structures, and object-oriented programming.
 Students will use Java and Java libraries to design and implement animated and interactive computer graphics and image processing techniques.
-Prerequisite: Completion of Algebra I Integrated or concurrent enrollment in Algebra II & Trigonometry or Algebra II & Trigonometry Honors
+Prerequisite: Completion of Algebra I Integrated or concurrent enrollment in Algebra II & Trigonometry or Algebra II & Trigonometry Honors.
+Or concurrent enrollment in Algebra I Integrated and completion of first semester with at least a B- and a standing of Level 3 or higher on the following standards: 1.
+Applications, 2.
+Synthesis and Thinking, 3.
+Communication

 - Engineering I